alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 opt into it.
 Here's my attempt to fix that.

-This post covers what contact tracing is, why I believe it's critical to handling COVID-19, and how the proposed app implements it with minimal privacy loss, ensuring that neither people, nor corporations, nor governments learn personal information they don't need to know.
+This post covers what contact tracing is, why I believe it's critical to handling COVID-19, and how the proposed app implements it while maintaining privacy, ensuring that neither people, nor corporations, nor governments learn personal information they don't need to know.